Shakih0Samad/SIH/README.md

 # SIH
-This is my first repository Auther-Shaikh Samad
+This is my first repository.
+Auther-Shaikh Samad